Skip to main content

 Low-Dose Testosterone and Vitality

 Women may also receive low-dose testosterone therapy to address symptoms like low libido, fatigue, and difficulty maintaining muscle mass.
 A weekly subcutaneous injection of 10-20 units (0.1-0.2ml) is a common approach.
 This protocol integrates with daily habits in a manner similar to male TRT, just on a different scale.
-The testosterone provides the signal for energy and repair, which is then amplified by and a protein-sufficient diet.
+The testosterone provides the signal for energy and repair, which is then amplified by resistance training and a protein-sufficient diet.

 Hormonal protocols are most effective when timed to synergize with the body’s natural rhythms, such as the sleep-wake cycle.